 Founder and Director: Peggy Trueblood

-Dr. Peggy Trueblood is a Professor and Department Chair for the Department of Physical Therapy.
-She joined the faculty as an Assistant Professor in 1994.
-She received her Doctorate at the University of California, Los Angeles in Neurophysiology.
-She has taught and conducted research in the area of neuroscience for over 25 years.
-Dr. Trueblood also has a Masters in Kinesiology from UCLA and a Masters in Physical Therapy with a Specialty Certificate for Evaluation and Treatment of Neurological Disorders from the University of Southern California.
-She has a certificate in the evaluation and treatment of vestibular disorders and has been a clinician since 1979 with an emphasis in neuro- rehab for balance and gait disorders.
+Dr. Trueblood is Department Chair and Professor in the Department of Physical Therapy at California State University, Fresno (Fresno State).
+She received her PhD at the University of California, Los Angeles (UCLA) in Physiological Sciences.
+She has taught and conducted research in the area of neuroscience for over 30 years.
+Dr. Trueblood has a Masters in Kinesiology from UCLA and a Masters in Physical Therapy with a Specialty Certificate for Evaluation and Treatment of Neurological Disorders from the University of Southern California.
+She also holds a specialty certificate for evaluation and treatment of vestibular disorders.
+She has been a clinician since 1979 with an emphasis in neuro- rehab for balance and gait disorders.

-Dr. Trueblood is the founder and director of the Gait, Balance, and Mobility Center at Fresno State where graduate physical therapy students develop skills in the evaluation and treatment of persons with balance and gait disorders.
-She performs clinical research in the area of balance and gait retraining for persons with neurological and non-neurological balance disorders.
-Most recently, her research has been in the area of fall prevention for older adults with balance and gait problems.
+Dr. Trueblood is the founder and director of the Gait, Balance, and Mobility Research and Education Center at Fresno State where graduate physical therapy students develop skills in the evaluation and treatment of persons with balance and gait disorders.
+She also performs clinical research in the area of balance and gait retraining for persons with neurological and non-neurological balance disorders.
+She is currently working on developing an interdisciplinary post-concussion management program at Fresno State.

 Chair: Jenna Johal

 Jenna Johal is a Brand and Marketing Strategist, who works as an Executive Marketing Director for Valley Regional Home Health.
 She partners with healthcare agencies, hospitals and facilities to transition their patients care to the next continuum of care.
 After spending nearly a decade working in strategic business development, brand management and marketing for Vibra Healthcare, Jenna knows what truly drives conversions, goals and community awareness.
 It’s how well you connect with the people you’re trying to help and communicate your understanding back to them.